demisto/sane-reports/README.md

 - headerRightImage: The image to show at the right side of the report header of each page (base64 or url)
 - customReportType: Custom report type if needed. currently not used.
 - pageSize: The report page size to generate.
 Possible: A4, A3, A5, letter (default A4).
+- disableTopHeaders: true or "true" to disable the top headers and show icons in the footer. (default false)
 - chromiumPath: a custom chromium or chrome path.
 The service searches for installed chromium or chrome by order.
 Default usage by priority: Chromium -> Google Chrome Stable -> Google Chrome -> the default path '/usr/bin/chromium-browser'.

 ### PDF Example: